 That’s not all: It’s normal speed is 18mph, and its top speed is 27mph.
 Clearly, this remote-controlled skateboard is fast.
 Not to mention that its Smart chip is designed to prevent accidental acceleration and unintended braking.
 You can expect to travel a total distance of 27 miles.

-As you can see, purchasing an Electric Skateboard requires as much foresight (if not more so) required when purchasing most high-end products.
+As you can see, buying an Electric Skateboard requires as much foresight (if not more so) required when purchasing most high-end products.
 I hope you’ve found some insight and managed to make an easier decision.
 I simply cannot overstate the sheer freedom and fun that these boards provide – the experience of riding these electric babies down a steep hill, at the literal push of a button cannot be adequately explained.

-However, as previously mentioned it must be said that these boards can travel faster than you anticipated – whether you’re an experienced skater or not.
+However, as previously mentioned it must be said that electric skateboards can travel faster than you anticipated – whether you’re an experienced skater or not.
 It all depends on your real-life reaction times to certain situations, and it must be stated that proper care, respect, and responsibility be withheld at all times while you’re riding.
 Just as skateboards are not a mere toy, the same is with these electric brethren.

 Don’t let that deter you, though.
 Electric skateboards were designed to be fun, and should be ridden with this in mind.
 The world is quite literally your oyster, and we should all do everything we can to “seize the day” in these increasingly-turbulent times.